wearetheledger/fabric-mock-stub/README.md

 ```

 #### Include your chaincode
-At the top of your test file, your can import and instantiate your chaincode, this only has to be done once.
+At the top of your test file, you can import and instantiate your chaincode, this only has to be done once.

 ```javascript
 import { MyChaincode } from '../<path_to_your_chaincode_class>';